Edwin Allen Charged With Sexually Assaulting Woman In Upper Darby SEPTA Train Terminal

 UPPER DARBY, Pa.
 (CBS) — A 28-year-old man is in custody after Upper Darby police say he sexually assaulted a woman inside a SEPTA train terminal.
 Edwin Allen, of Philadelphia, is currently in custody.

-This was a classic case of being in the right place at the right time.READ MORE: CDC Advisory Panel Endorses Moderna, Johnson & Johnson COVID-19 Vaccine Boosters For Some Americans
+This was a classic case of being in the right place at the right time.READ MORE: 'Hold Him Accountable': Philadelphia School District Teacher Let Student Make Wooden Gun In Shop Class, Parent Says

 “Something this high-profile, I’ve never come across something like this before,” SEPTA Police Officer Thomas Schiliro said.